crosswalk-project/crosswalk-test-suite/tools/allpairs-plus/README.md

 ## Introduction

-allpairs-plus tool here is based the pairwise tool of "all pairs", to use minimal test cases that achieves maximal coverage, we improves all pairs with new "parameter self-combination" method in best practices, it split the parameter to sub-parameters, and extend the tool from one-dimensional to two-dimensional.
+allpairs-plus tool here is based the pairwise tool of "all pairs", and we improve it in two aspects in our practices:
+* To use minimal test cases that achieves maximal coverage, we improve allpairs with new "parameter self-combination" method in best practices, it split the parameter to sub-parameters, and extend the tool from one-dimensional to two-dimensional.
+* To maintain the test cases more easier when seed changed, we improve allpairs  with new Increment method, what is, when seed file have increment, the output also accordingly have “increment” base original output.

 Pairwise tool is an effective data-driven test case generation technique, which is based on the observation that most faults are caused by interactions of two factors.By using this method, you can get remarkable test cases coverage.

-## Parameter Self-combination Method
+## Improvement - Parameter Self-combination Method

 Pairwise tool - all pairs disadvantages: